 Hard disk drives (HDD) and solid state drives (SSD) is the equivalent of your craft supply storage cabinet.
 It can be a filing cabinet, a tall storage cabinet, a whole closet, or a room of built-in cabinetry with walk-in closets.
 They are measured in GB (gigabytes) or TB (terabytes, or 1000 GB).

 Hard disk drives (HDD) use inflexible, spinning disks that have an arm with a head on it to read the surface of the disk.
 These have been around for quite a while, so they are quite cost effective, but a slower.
 (We’re talking slower by nanoseconds, which is 1/1,000,000,000th of a second.)
-While some are still 125GB, most are 250GB, 500GB, or 1TB (in machines under $1000, anyway).
+However, they have almost entirely been replaced by SSDs.

 Solid state drives (SSD) have no moving parts.
-They are fancy, new technology (well, they have been around quite a while) that are significantly faster and are much pricier than the same size HDD.
-You’ll find them in the same sizes as HDD, but the price of the laptop is higher for an SSD of the same size.
+They are fancy, new technology (well, they have been around quite a while) that are significantly faster and, in the beginning, they were much more expensive than HDD, but their price point has come down and made them the standard.
+They come in 250GB, 500GB, and 1000GB (or 1TB) sizes.

 OK, so how much do I need?
 Well, it depends.
 Do you want to collect lots of fonts and designs?
 500GB is a safe amount.
 Also want to store photos and videos of the kids and grandkids?
 Maybe 1TB.
 HOWEVER, I wouldn’t let this be a limiting factor.
 You can always buy another storage cabinet for your supplies!
 Likewise, you can buy an external drive, use cloud storage (OneDrive, Dropbox, Google Drive, Amazon Prime storage, for several examples), or even purchase a new hard drive that’s larger.
 If you find the machine with less storage than you like, there are solutions to fix that.
 (And 250GB stores A LOT of stuff!
 Like 30,000 photos.)

-To give you an idea: I keep a lot of fonts, designs, clip art, documents, and 20 years of digital photos, plus I’m scanning in literally 100 years of family photos.
-I have almost every document I’ve written and every project I’ve designed in the last 20 years, with some folders reaching back another decade and a half.
+To give you an idea: I keep a lot of fonts, designs, clip art, documents, and 25 years of digital photos, plus I’m scanning in literally 100 years of family photos.
+I have almost every document I’ve written (including 3 books and dozens of magazine articles) and every project I’ve designed in the last 30 years, with some folders reaching back another decade and a half.
 I have moved my kids’ numerous marching band videos to an external drive which is also used as a backup for my hard drive.
-I have used 386GB of my 1TB drive.
+I have used 695GB of my 1TB drive.
 Since I’m a pack rat, a 500GB drive should work well for most people.
 And you SHOULD have an external drive to back up your computer!

 Screen Size

-As mentioned above, laptop screens range from a small 11″ to an extra large (for a laptop) 17″.
+As mentioned above, laptop screens range from small 11″ to large (for a laptop) 16″.
 You have to figure out what works for you.
 If you have young eyes and don’t design things from scratch, 11″ may work for you.
 As your eyes age and/or the detail you want to work with goes up, you’ll want a larger screen.
 A 15.6″ screen is a good size for portability and what you can display on the screen.

 Some screens are touch screens, meaning that you can touch the screen and move the cursor or select buttons.
 (So can your toddler or dog’s nose!)
 It’s really nice to have, but it does add to the price of the machine.
 Some touch screens will flip around and turn the laptop into a tablet.
 You may use this feature a lot, or not at all.
 That’s your choice as to whether to spend more money on that feature.